 Coal is a basic form of energy.
 It is solid carbon-rich material and one of the most important primary fossil fuels.
 Usually, it is brown or black in colour and most often occurs in stratified sedimentary deposits.
 The ten leading countries in coal production are China, United States, India, Australia, Indonesia, Russia, South Africa, Kazakhstan, Colombia and Ukraine.

-Do you know what is Coal Mining?
+What is Coal Mining?

-Coal mining is the extraction of deposits of coal from the surface of the Earth from underground.
+Coal mining is the extraction of deposits of coal from the surface of the Earth from the underground.
 Coal is the most abundant fossil fuel on Earth.
 It is always used for producing heat energy.
 In 18th and 19th century, during industrial revolution coal is the basic fuel used.
 Since mid 20th century, coal has yielded its place to petroleum and natural gas as the main energy supplier of the world.

-How Coal Mining is done?
+How is Coal Mining done?

 Surface mining: It is used to produce most of the coal in the U.S. because it is less expensive than underground mining.
 Let us tell you that when the coal is buried less than 200 feet underground, surface mining is done.
 In this type of mining giant machines remove the top-soil and layers of rock to expose large beds of coal.
 Once the mining is done, the dirt and rock are returned to the pit, the topsoil is replaced and the area is replanted.